nestordemeure/breviarium/data/english.md

 You will pretend to display affections for an extended time if they are commonly seen in public, but eventually people will oppose it.
 Therefore, it is better to abstain from the light and entice others who truly have such affections to do the same.

-It will be best for you to be distracted by serious matters in the meantime, so that you may forget even the very affection you wish to elicit.
-Thus, no one, however much they may observe you, will gather wrath and joy from you.
+It will be best for you to be distracted by serious matters in the meantime, so that you may forget even the very affection which you wish to pluck out.
+Thus no one, however much they may observe you, will gather wrath and joy from you.

 ### Avoiding Lending Money

 Order a servant, who is handing over the items, to provide a receipt in which everything is described, to be signed as if he were taking up his own cause without your knowledge.

-Therefore, if you cannot avoid this situation, it may be expedient to proclaim yourself a debtor, or to simultaneously request to borrow something equivalent in return, pretending that you are in need, or that you indeed do not have an abundance of the money your friend is requesting, but that you can find it, and indeed without interest, provided that he offers collateral, or if he has things to be divided, their price will increase in the summer, if he deposits something with you.
+If you cannot avoid this situation, it may be expedient to proclaim yourself a debtor, or to simultaneously request to borrow something equivalent in return, pretending that you are in need, or that you indeed do not have an abundance of the money your friend is requesting, but that you can find it, and indeed without interest, provided that he offers collateral, or if he has things to be divided, their price will increase in the summer, if he deposits something with you.

 ### Arriving at the Truth